 –YES, THE VERY GOLD AND DIAMOND EXTRACTION INDUSTRY REPRESENTED BY Cartier!

 The exhibition publicity continues with this statement: “The situation further deteriorated in the 1980s when Yanomami lands are invaded by 40,000 GOLD MINERS.
 More than 15% of the population dies from malaria and infectious diseases.”

-Now, in 2020, Brazil’s president, Jair Bolsonaro, proposes allowing commercial mining in indigenous areas and is contemptuous of ecological efforts and indigenous interests.
+Now, this Cartier exhibition is being shown at the Triennale Milano in Italy while Brazil’s president, Jair Bolsonaro, proposes allowing commercial gold mining in indigenous areas and is contemptuous of ecological efforts and indigenous interests.
 He also minimizes the serious health disaster that coronavirus represents.

 What can we do about this intolerable situation?
 We obviously would never accept contamination to our drinking water supply, nor mining destruction in our gardens or our own towns.

 If you are planning to wear gold jewelry or offer gold items as a gift, please reconsider.
 The Yanomami and all indigenous peoples whose lands are being ravaged to extract gold and diamonds as well as other minerals are worth more, far more than ostentatious adornments.

 Please stop buying and wearing gold and diamond jewelry and instead help defend the world against the predatory madness of Cartier and other businesses that promote the idea of “luxury” as the accumulation of useless baubles.

 Real luxury is living and thriving in a healthy and unpolluted world.
 Let’s support, encourage and promote that vision of the future.